brugr9/UEPluginIntegrationTool/README.md

 Startup the Unreal Editor, and access the Plugin Editor from the menu 'Edit > Plugins'.
 In the Plugin Editor, under category 'Messaging' find and enable the plug-in.

-Screenshot of Plugin Editor with Plug-in 'Integration Tool':

 ![Screenshot of Plugin Editor with Plug-in Integration Tool](Docs/ScreenshotPlugin.jpg "Screenshot of Plugin Editor with Plug-in Integration Tool")
+<br>*Fig. 1: Screenshot of Plugin Editor with Plug-in 'Integration Tool'*

 Finally restart the Unreal Editor.
 When the plug-in has been loaded successfully, the output log displays a message with the custom log category LogNextGenMsg informing about the library version used: